-With the rising economy in recent years, our region has seen an increase in construction and landscaping projects.
-According to the GCIA, along with this increase has also come a higher rate of complaints about sod contaminated with other varietals, weeds, pests or disease.
-When purchasing non-certified sod, the consumer has no assurance as to quality and may risk contending with unsightly and even costly issues after installation.
+Our region has seen an increase in construction and landscaping projects in recent years.
+According to the GCIA, along with this increase has also come a higher rate of complaints about sod contaminated with other varieties, weeds, pests or disease.
+When purchasing non-certified sod, consumers have no assurance as to quality and may risk contending with unsightly and even costly issues after installation.

-In order to ensure high-quality product, sod growers must follow strict management standards and source only high-quality planting material.
-As in any industry, sod farms run the gamut in terms of management practices and quality control, and according to the GCIA, only half of Georgia’s producers participate in the GCIA Turfgrass Certification program.
+As in any industry, however, producers run the gamut in terms of management practices and quality control, and according to the GCIA, only half of Georgia’s sod farms participate in the GCIA Turfgrass Certification program.